Home > Recipes > Perfect Thanksgiving Side Dishes Recipes

 Ingredients (Yields: 6-8 servings)

-- 2 pounds carrots, peeled and sliced into ¼-inch thick rounds or sticks
+• 2 pounds carrots, peeled and sliced into ¼-inch thick rounds or sticks

-- ¼ cup unsalted butter
+• ¼ cup unsalted butter

-- â…“ cup packed brown sugar
+• ⅓ cup packed brown sugar

-- ½ teaspoon salt
+• ½ teaspoon salt

-- ¼ teaspoon black pepper
+• ¼ teaspoon black pepper

-- 2 tablespoons fresh parsley or dill, chopped (for garnish)
+• 2 tablespoons fresh parsley or dill, chopped (for garnish)

-- Optional: 1 tablespoon fresh orange juice
+• Optional: 1 tablespoon fresh orange juice

 Quick Tip (Prep Instructions):

-Note:Â Based on my experience, the sweetness of carrots is unmatched by anything else I’ve experienced.
-When carrots become tender, you can add them to so many recipes.
+Note: Based on my experience, the sweetness of carrots is unmatched by anything else I’ve experienced.
+When carrots become tender, you can add them to so many Thanksgiving dishes.
+Thus, this side dish is a crowd-pleaser every Thanksgiving.

-Side Dishes for Thanksgiving Tips (Step-by-Step Success)
+Perfect Thanksgiving Side Dishes Tips

 Follow these three simple steps to ensure your Thanksgiving side dishes are a hit from start to finish.
+Specifically, these Thanksgiving tips work for every side dish in this collection.

 Conclusion

 So take a deep breath, embrace the joyful chaos, and savor every delicious bite.
 From our table to yours, have a wonderful and warm Thanksgiving filled with laughter, gratitude, and plenty of amazing side dishes!
+Ultimately, these five Thanksgiving side dishes will become new traditions.
+Happy Thanksgiving cooking!